toptal/granite/docs/tutorial.md

   resources :books do
 -   post :rent
 +   granite 'BA/book/rent#inline'
-    post :deliver_back
-  end
-end
+    post 'return', to: 'books#return_book', as 'return' end end
 ```

 !!! warning
-    As it's a tutorial, your next task is to do the same for `deliver_back`.
+    As it's a tutorial, your next task is to do the same for `return_book`.

-    1. Add `projector :inline` to `BA::Book::DeliverBack` class.
+    1. Add `projector :inline` to `BA::Book::Return` class.
     2. Remove the controller method
     3. Refactor the `config/routes.rb` declaring the `granite 'action#projector'`